Fight of the Century: Aftermath

 Ali refused to publicly admit defeat and sought to define the outcome in the public's mind as a "White Man's Decision".
 Frazier lost the title 22 months later, when he was knocked down six times in the first two rounds by George Foreman in their brief but devastating January 22, 1973, title bout in Kingston, Jamaica.

 Ali split two bouts with Ken Norton in 1973 and was viewed by many as on a downward slide before a win in a rematch—Ali–Frazier II—in January 1974.
 That October, Ali shocked the world with a victory in Kinshasa, Zaire, over the heavily favored Foreman to regain the heavyweight title in The Rumble in the Jungle.

 Ali later went on to defeat Frazier in their third and final bout, The Thrilla in Manila, in 1975.
 By the time of the rematches the social climate in America had settled down, with the Vietnam War having ended in early 1973.
 Many dismissed the notion that Ali was a traitor, and he was once again accepted as the heavyweight champion.
 People who had supported Frazier on political and racial grounds in the first bout so that they could see Ali get beat were less effusive and abandoned him after he lost his championship.
 Without the same social divide, with the unknown of whether Ali could ever regain enough of his former greatness to dominate post-layoff partially answered, and without the impetus of two unbeaten champions meeting one another for the first time, neither their second nor their third matchup would attain the unprecedented hype of the first.

+In 2026, an audio recording of the fight was selected by the Library of Congress for preservation in the National Recording Registry for its "cultural, historical or aesthetic importance in the nation's recorded sound heritage."